Papua New Guinea may let Barrick reopen mine if court case dropped

-MELBOURNE, July 17 (Reuters) - Papua New Guinea Prime Minister James Marape said his government would be willing to work with Barrick Gold Corp ABX.TO to reopen the Porgera gold mine if the Canadian company withdraws its court action against the state.
+MELBOURNE, July 17 (Reuters) - Barrick Gold Corp ABX.TO said on Friday it would be willing to talk to Papua New Guinea (PNG) about reopening the Porgera gold mine but only without preconditions, after Prime Minister James Marape urged it to withdraw court action against the state.

+Barrick Niugini Ltd (BNL) was responding to a statement from Marape on his Facebook page on Thursday saying PNG would be willing to partner with Barrick to reopen Porgera, but only after withdrawing its legal action.

+The world second-biggest gold miner said it would take years for Porgera to reopen if the country turned to a new operator.

 Barrick stopped production at Porgera and sued the Papua New Guinea (PNG) government after it refused to extend the mine's expired lease in April because of community unrest and pollution concerns.

-"If they (Barrick) withdraw the court cases, we can talk commercial with them," Marape said in a statement on his Facebook page posted on Thursday.
+"If they (Barrick) withdraw the court cases, we can talk commercial with them," Marape said.

-He said the government has indicated to Barrick that "they will be given first consideration for partnership, but under new terms".

-A spokesman for the Porgera Joint Venture, in which Barrick and China's Zijin Mining Group 601899.SS each own 47.5%, said they will issue a statement on Marape's offer later.
+The Porgera Joint Venture is owned by Barrick and China's Zijin Mining Group 601899.SS, each with 47.5%, with the remainder owned by local landowners and the Enga provincial government.

-Marape's statement came after Barrick, which operates Porgera, said it would reduce power supply to townships near the mine, which it supplies for free, from Friday to save costs.

-Barrick last week approached the World Bank's International Centre to try to settle the dispute, while moving ahead with the judicial review in PNG.
+Barrick last week approached the World Bank's International Centre to settle the dispute, while moving ahead with the judicial review.

-The dispute over the mine lease comes at the same time as Marape is holding up other major mining and gas projects to get better terms for the country from foreign investors, even as the country suffers a major economic slump.
+The dispute over the mine lease comes at the same time as Marape is holding up other mining and gas projects to get better terms from foreign investors, even as the country suffers a major economic slump.

 (Reporting by Sonali Paul; Editing by Christian Schmollinger)